Rysth/Awesome-Books/README.md

 I would like to thank the Microverse Team for reviewing my code and making me a better professional.

-Also, I'm grateful to [Cindy Shin in Behance](https://www.behance.net/adagio07) to share with us her design.
-Thank you so much!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>